Rising to the Top of the Solar Market

 Credibility is a must to drive consumer engagement and build long term equity for a considered purchase.
 When it comes to selling big ticket items, celebrity endorsement can be a powerful social proof strategy.
 Actor Ed Asner lent his credibility as an environmental activist when we executed Verengo Solar’s radio and TV campaigns “take it to the electric companies.”
 Given Ed’s gruff personality he wasn’t an intuitive choice for such a sunny product, but he was a perfect fit as an anti-spokesperson.
 His endorsement played a major role in growing Verengo Solar from $9MM in sales to over $122MM.

-Select one of the following options to get the conversation started:
+Choose one of the following options to get the conversation started.

 © 2019 Wingman Media, Inc.